 Research and Writing

-Alongside teaching courses in American and British literature, gender and sexuality studies, rhetoric and composition, I have also taught courses in feminist theory and queer literature at Taconic Correctional Facility with Columbia’s Center for Justice in Education.
+Alongside teaching courses in American literature, gender and sexuality studies, rhetoric and composition, I have also taught courses in feminist theory and queer literature at Taconic Correctional Facility with Columbia’s Center for Justice in Education.
 My second book project, provisionally titled The Classroom and the Cell: Prison, Education and the University, stems from this teaching experience and it is motivated by one key question.
 What history of prisons and higher education emerges once we examine who is encouraged to teach in prison at different moments?
 Through addressing this question The Classroom and the Cell aims to excavate the material and ideological links between educational theory and liberal penology across the long twentieth century.

 At present I am working on two articles related to this second project.
 The first,“The Classroom, the Cell, and the Laboratory: Prison Education as Experiment?,” exposes and assesses the impact of behavior science, behavior modification techniques, and theories of human capital on the development of prison education programs in the early 1970s.
 The second, currently titled "Sentimental Rubbish," interrogates the construction and representation of maternal attachment and mother-child bonding in accounts of America’s first prison nursery.